I have a new found hobby ignited by my recent birthday present, a Victrola vintage style record player and I’ve been playing my new records non-stop!

 Sound Off Records and Hi-Fi

-Hidden in the basement of the Carter Building on Glenwood Ave.
-We discovered Sound Off Records & Hi-Fi walking past and spied a few records sitting outside.
+We first discover this store hidden in the basement of the Carter Building on Glenwood Ave.
+But Sound Off Records & Hi-Fi now has a new location at 608 W South St Raleigh.
 Inside you’ll find a large collection of used records and hidden treasures.
+You may be lucky to find a few collector items in here.

 Craig found a Chris Cornell album with all his best hits, but for $120 we’ll think more about that one.
 While we’d love to splurge that on our record collection (we loved Chris Cornell and Soundgarden/Audioslave) but it’s not something we can spend during these challenging times!